Horizontal Side Mount Chicken Watering Nipples (size options)

 Horizontal poultry nipple Nipples used on bucket Nipples used on PVC Use 11/32" or 3/8" drill bit

 Description:New low price!
 Watering nipples are one of the best upgrades to a traditional chicken waterer.
-You'll spend far less time cleaning and scrubbing out poopy, dirty waterers, and more time enjoying your flock.
+They're mess-free, so you'll spend far less time cleaning and scrubbing out poopy, dirty waterers, and more time enjoying your flock.
 Screw these nipples into the container of your choice (instructions below), like 5-gallon plastic buckets or a PVC pipe.
 But there are other nipples on the market.
 Here's why ours are worth the investment!

 What sets these apart from vertical nipples: they don't drip(!), and, because no water is stored in the nipple unit even when your bucket or drinker is full of water, they won't freeze during the winter provided you're heating your water supply.